metrico/influxdb3-community/README.md

 <img src="https://pbs.twimg.com/profile_banners/1967601206/1682514855/1500x500" width=800>

-# iox
+# IOx
 Pronounced _(eye-ox)_ short for iron oxide.
 The new core of InfluxDB written in Rust on top of Apache Arrow.

 ### Motivation
 😄 You want to try and experiment with iox low-cost storage, unlimited cardinality and flight sql<br>
-😮‍ The iox project is in active development, which is why InfluxDB is not producing builds yet...<br>
+😮‍ The IOx project is in active development, which is why InfluxDB is not producing builds yet...<br>
 😄 No problem!
-Meet the _unofficial_ InfluxDB 3.0 _"iox"_ musl + docker builder for early adopters
+Meet the _unofficial_ InfluxDB 3.0 _"IOx"_ musl + docker builder for early adopters

 ##### Releases
 ###### amd64/musl